open-policy-agent/gatekeeper-library/README.md

 kubectl apply -f library/general/httpsonly/sync.yaml # optional: when GK is running with OPA cache
 ```

+Note: Some policies should only be enforced for pods targeting a specific OS.
+Refer to the [OS specific policies](./OS-specific-policies.md) page for more information.

 ## How to contribute to the library

 ### New policy